Is Overprescription Fueling Veteran Suicides? | Derek Blumke

 What I was doing was killing me.

-And it's resulting in tragedies every day.
+And it's resulted in tragedies every day.

-Well, let's, so this is, you mentioned something called a black box warning.
+Well, let's so this is you mentioned something called a black box warning.

 I think there might be a number of viewers who don't even know what a black box warning is.